EXPOSURE EXCERPT, or a small peek into P.O.’s head while the scene in the post C’EST LA VIE above is taking place in

 With that one, Yann singlehandedly launches a discussion they all get engrossed into without requiring any input from me.
 I owe him another one.
 At this rate, I’ll owe him a kidney by the time we land.

 Zac pilots his own twin-engine Piper Comanche, which is a pretty damn cool six-seater plane, and he used to fly us all over.
 But now, he’s more often than not talking house plans and home decor with Magali, both feet firmly on the ground.

 Twenty-two Celsius, Olivier?!!
 They’ve let you out of the lab on such a gorgeous day to boot!!!!!!
 Program not responding… Get out from behind your screen this instant and get back to your other friends.
 And whatever is your sujet de l’heure under discussion.
 Enjoy the tropics for me!
 Ctrl-Alt-Del. @ bientôt.

 lol.
 One too many screws loose between you?

 Ha!
 You nailed it.
 One is living in a disaster waiting to happen, holding everything up with duct tape.
 One is building deep into the woods halfway through a two-year project using a wheelbarrow and a shovel.
 And the other is building a home as fast as he can get away with.

 Building a home…

 My mind goes a mile a minute in a quantum leap to next summer.
-And woodscrews and nails no longer sound as boring as I wrote, all of the sudden.
-I sigh longingly, looking at the tip of Aurèle’s cute hat-covered head over Zac’s shoulder.
+And wood screws and nails no longer sound as boring as I wrote, all of a sudden.
+I sigh longingly, looking at the tip of Aurèle’s cute hat covered head over Zac’s shoulder.
 Sign me up on the Domesticated List, please.
 I sigh once more, deflating a bit.
 For now, I’ll have to be content to stay put on the Waiting List.

 See anything of interest?”
 Zac asks me drily.